-Responsibilities regarding exclusions are delegated to Pakefield High School local governing body consisting of at least 3 governors.
+Responsibilities regarding exclusions are delegated to a representative body of the Governing Board - this may be smaller than 3 governors but no more.

-The Pakefield High School local governing board has a duty to consider parents' representations about a suspension or permanent exclusion.
+The governors have a duty to consider parents' representations about a suspension or permanent exclusion.
 It has a duty to consider the reinstatement of a suspended or permanently excluded pupil (see sections 5 and 6) in certain circumstances.

-Within 14 days of receiving a request, the governing board will provide the secretary of state and Suffolk County Council with information about any suspensions or exclusions within the last 12 months.
+Within 14 days of receiving a request, the governing board will provide the secretary of state and Suffolk Local Authority with information about any suspensions or exclusions within the last 12 months.

-For any suspension of more than 5 school days, Suffolk County Council will arrange suitable full-time education for the pupil.
+For any suspension of more than 5 school days, the local authority will arrange suitable full-time education for the pupil.
 This provision will begin no later than the sixth day of the suspension.